tnmsoft/betadocs/_docs/creating-reports/chart-reports/step5.md

 * *Visible*: turn this setting off if you don't want point labels to appear or on if you do want them to appear.

+* *Point label position*: this controls where the point labels appear in the diagram.

 * *Resolve overlap mode*: this controls how to resolve labels that overlap when there are many data points or the values are long.
 The choices are:

     * *None*: does nothing.